Rolling Stones celebrate 50th, hint about tour

 LOS ANGELES Amal Clooney on Tuesday gave birth to twins, a boy and a girl, the first children for the international human rights lawyer and her movie star spouse.

-LONDON Half a century after their first live gig on London's Oxford Street, Mick Jagger, Keith Richards and the rest of the Rolling Stones marked the band's 50th anniversary by launching a new book, a photographic exhibition and hinting about a tour.
+LONDON Half a century after their first live gig on London's Oxford Street, Mick Jagger, Keith Richards and the rest of the Rolling Stones will mark the band's 50th anniversary at a photographic exhibition on Thursday.

-As part of the festivities guitarist Ronnie Wood told Reuters in an exclusive interview that the Stones are set to reveal their plans for future live gigs this week.

-"What we do is live in hope and hopefully this week we'll unfold some plans," Wood said, adding that the band had recently spent a number of days rehearsing in a studio in New York and that getting together was like "being back at school".
+Guitarist Richards said this week that the Stones have met up for "a couple of rehearsals", fanning the fire of rumours that a new world tour may be in the works.

+"There's things in the works - I think it's definitely happening," he told British broadcaster the BBC.
+"But when?
+I can't say yet."

-"We're playing around with the idea and had a couple of rehearsals - we've got together and it feels so good," Richards told Britain's publicly funded broadcaster the BBC.
+"We're playing around with the idea and had a couple of rehearsals - we've got together and it feels so good."

-The 65-year-old Wood, who joined the Stones in 1975 to replace Mick Taylor, also refused to rule out the possibility of a return appearance by Bill Wyman -- bass guitarist for the band from 1962 until 1993.

-"I saw him last week and he was in top form, rocking," Wood said.
-"We also did a rehearsal with him a few weeks ago.
-It's like he'd never been away."

-The exhibition of photos at London's Somerset House and the accompanying book track the rise of a group of fresh-faced British boys who played their first gig at Oxford Street's Marquee Club in 1962, became the scourge of the establishment in the 1960s, the titans of 70s music and finally the elder statesmen of rock and roll in the 21st century.
+The exhibition photos and an accompanying book track the rise of a group of fresh-faced British boys who played their first gig at Oxford Street's Marquee Club in 1962, became the scourge of the establishment in the 1960s, the titans of 70s music and finally the elder statesmen of rock n' roll in the 21st century.

 "There was no sort of master plan," Richards says on the band's official website rollingstones.com.
 "We were flying by the seat of our pants.
 That is what amazes me, that the whole thing was improvised."